How To Treat Dog Bites » Nash and Franciskato Law Firm

 Tips on How to Treat Dog Bites

 In general, here are some tips to help you take care of a more minor to moderate dog bite injury.
+This does NOT replace the care you would receive from a medical professional.

-Encourage the wound to bleed for about five minutes, which will help prevent bacteria from entering the bite site.
-Then begin to control bleeding by applying gentle pressure directly to the wound using a clean cloth or towel.
 If there is a lot of blood, you may want to elevate the injured area; however, if you are not able to stop the flow of blood, you will want to call for emergency help.

 It is NOT recommended to use rubbing alcohol, hydrogen peroxide, iodine, or Mercurochrome for puncture wounds.
 These can slow the healing process.